prototypefund/Digital_Bargeld-docs/api-merchant.rst

    **Failure response**

-   :status 400: Request not understood.
+   :status 400 Bad Request: Request not understood.
-   :status 404: No products or services given in the request were found.
+   :status 404 Not Found: No products or services given in the request were found.

    It is also possible to receive other error status codes depending on the merchant's implementation.